youennf/audio-session/explainer.md

 # Audio Session API Explainer

 ## Objectives
 People consume a lot of media (audio/video) and the Web is one of the primary means of consuming this type of content.
 However, media on the web does not integrate well with the platform.
 The Audio Session API helps to close the gap with platforms that have audio session and audio focus such as Android and iOS.
 This API will help by improving the audio-mixing of websites with native apps, so they can play on top of each other, or play exclusively.

-Additionally, on some platforms the user agent will automatically manage audio focus for the site based on whether media elements are playing or not.
+Additionally, on some platforms the user agent will automatically manage the audio session for the site based on whether media elements are playing or not and which APIs are used for playing audio.
 In some cases this may not match user expectations so this API will provide overrides for the authors.

 ### Goals

- * **A site should be able to manage its own audio session and focus focus.** If a site wishes to manage its own audio focus then the user agent should not automatically manage it.
+ * **A site should be able to manage its own audio session and focus focus.**
+   If a site wishes to manage its own audio focus then the user agent should not automatically manage it.
    This would be used on a site where the default user agent audio focus logic is not appropriate (a media site where we switch tracks) or supported (e.g. WebAudio, WebRTC sites).
- * **A site should be able to define how audio streams will interact with the platform.** This is where it can be annoying where two tabs play audio at the same time.
+ * **A site should be able to define how audio streams will interact with the platform.**
+   This is where it can be annoying where two tabs play audio at the same time.
    However, in some cases it may be appropriate to play the two audio streams on top of each other (e.g. a transient ping).
- * **A site should be able to determine its own audio session state.** A site should be notified if its audio session state changes.
+ * **A site should be able to determine its own audio session state.**
+   A site should be notified if its audio session state changes.
    This is so sites that are manually managing focus can be aware of their current state.
- * **To provide an experience on par with native apps.** Native apps have audio session APIs on some platforms so we should provide a similar level of experience for websites.
+ * **To provide an experience on par with native apps.**
+   Native apps have audio session APIs on some platforms so we should provide a similar level of experience for websites.

 ### Non-goals